renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitTimeout

-To handle the case where the underlying git processes appear to hang, configure the timeout with a number of milliseconds to wait after last received content on either stdOut or stdErr streams before sending a SIGINT kill message.
+To handle the case where the underlying Git processes appear to hang, configure the timeout with the number of milliseconds to wait after last received content on either `stdOut` or `stdErr` streams before sending a `SIGINT` kill message.

 ## gitUrl